Politics and Regions

 4 min read 3 Jun 20

-We are currently in the throes of the sharpest and largest economic downturn the modern global economy has ever seen.
-However, as I wrote in March this is very different from previous recessions.
+Summary: We are currently in the throes of the sharpest and largest economic downturn the modern global economy has ever seen.
+However, as I wrote in my March article - This time is different: a stay at home Flash Crash t-shaped recession - this is very different from previous recessions.

 To recap, a recession has three stages: